-The Realme X is a preimium offering from Realme, which features an in-display fingerprint sensor and a pop-up selfie camera, under Rs.
-20,000. it fetaures a 6.53-inch, full-HD+ OLED display which produces good colours and has adequate brightness.
+The Realme X is a premium offering from Realme, which features an in-display fingerprint sensor and a pop-up selfie camera, under Rs.
+20,000.
+It features a 6.53-inch, full-HD+ OLED display that produces good colours and has adequate brightness.
 The in-display fingerprint sensor also works very well and there's face unlock too, which we found to be equally fast.

-The Realme X has a 48-megapixel primary camera which captures detailed landscapes and close-up shots and video recording can also go up to 4K resolution, which is good.
-The phone does a pretty good job in low light too and there's also Nightscape which helps bring out better details and colours.
+The Realme X has a 48-megapixel primary camera that captures detailed landscapes and close-up shots and video recording can also go up to 4K resolution, which is good.
+The phone does a pretty good job in low light too and there's also Nightscape that helps bring out better details and colours.
 Battery life is also solid, as we found the phone lasting for a full day with regualr use.
-Fast charging is also present, which helps top-up the battery quickly.
+Fast charging is also present that helps top-up the battery quickly.

 The Oppo K3 is sub-Rs.
 20,000 smartphone which shares a lot of its features and design with the Realme X. The phone has a large 6.5-inch display with a full-HD+ resolution and Corning Gorilla Glass 5.
 The AMOLED display produces punchy colours and has good sharpness and brightness.
 There's an in-display fingerprint sensor which works well at authentication.
 The pop-up selfie camera is also quick at ejection and retraction when using face unlock.